Axion-like particle searches with MeerKAT and SKA: Interactions between ALPs and photons

-The term between the brackets is the stimulation factor due to the background photon radiation.
-It seems to be clear that only in the limits of very low photon occupation $f_{\gamma} \ll 1$, the effective decay rate of ALP indicated from the previous formula should be identical to the spontaneous decay rate $\mathrm{\Gamma}_{\text{pert}}$ given by equation \eqref{eq.6.2.5}.
-Otherwise, if the final state photon modes have been significantly populated by previous decays, then $\mathrm{\Gamma}_{\text{eff}}$ can become much larger by stimulated emission.
-Further, the number of photons generated of modes with momentum around $k = m_a/2$ are given by
+where $f_{\gamma}$ indicates the photon occupation number and the term between the brackets represents the stimulation factor due to the background photon radiation.
+It seems to be clear that only in the limits of very low photon occupation, $f_{\gamma} \ll 1$, will the effective decay rate be identical to the spontaneous decay rate ${\rm \Gamma}_{\rm pert}$ given by equation~\eqref{eq.2.5}.
+In addition, we will note that ALP decay will only be possible for masses such that produced photons are above the plasma frequency of their environment.
+This is given by